 What is an HOA?

-Homeowners within HOA boundaries also agree to keep any rules set forth by the HOA, and pay a fine if they break them.
-These rules can be very restrictive about what homeowners can or can’t do with their properties.
+Homeowners within HOA boundaries also agree to keep any rules set forth by the HOA and pay a fine if they break them.
+In some HOAs these rules can be very restrictive about what homeowners can or can’t do with their properties.

-Planned communities got their start in the first half of the 20th century but had little traction with homeowners.
-At the end of World War II, however, large cities became overpopulated and homeowners needed other options outside of the city.
+Developers started to create planned communities in the first half of the 20th century, but they originally weren’t popular with homeowners.
+At the end of World War II, however, large cities became overpopulated and homeowners needed other options outside of the city centers.

 Governing Documents of an HOA

 The governing documents of an HOA outline the rules of the community; this is called the declaration of covenants, conditions, and restrictions.
 This details certain rules that owners must follow while living in the community.